railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Master_data.rst

     * From the list, select a bill of materials name and then click :guilabel:`Form View`,

-    * From a product form, use the menu :guilabel:`Product BoM Structure` to the right.
+    * From a product form, use the `Bill of Materials` Button.

 .. figure:: images/mrp_bom_new.png
    :scale: 60
    :align: center

-   *Defining a Bill of Materials (Extended view)*
+   *Defining a Bill of Materials*

 In the ``Product`` field of the bill of materials, you should set the finished product, which will be manufactured or assembled.
 Once the product has been selected, OpenERP automatically completes the